crisgarner/awesome-foundry/README.md

 - [Foundry Canary](https://github.com/ZeframLou/foundry-canary) - A minimal foundry repo setup for examples and finding bugs.
 - [Solplot](https://github.com/0xClandestine/solplot) - A Foundry plugin that enables you to plot charts within solidity.

-## Libraries
+## Libraries & Templates

-Solidity libraries or utilities that use Foundry.
+Solidity libraries, templates or utilities that use Foundry.

 - [Solidify](https://github.com/proofxyz/solidify) - solidify is a golang + solidity library aimed to make storing arbitrary data on EVM blockchains as easy and efficient as possible.
 - [Solmate](https://github.com/transmissions11/solmate) - Modern, opinionated, and gas optimized building blocks for smart contract development.